 System Specification Content

-The following section presents the most common parts of the system specification, yet it does not represent a template prescribing what the specification should include.
-It is rather a set of topics that might be covered if they are relevant for the particular project or product.
-For example, if the system is a standalone software not communicating with any other system, it does not make any sense to include a section 'Software Interfaces'.
-Some parts might be skipped, and some might just reference other documents or sources (for instance, if the scope is defined by a set of use cases included in the separate use case document).
+The following section presents the most common parts of a system specification, though it does not represent a mandatory template.
+It is a collection of topics that should be covered if they are relevant to your specific project or product.
+For example, if a system is a standalone application that does not communicate with any external systems, including a "Software Interfaces" section makes no sense.
+Some sections can be skipped, and others can simply reference existing documents or sources (for instance, if the scope is defined by a set of use cases housed in a separate document).

 Glossary

-List of terms used in the document, such as processes, systems, etc. Preferably just references to the central glossary.
+A list of terms used throughout the document, such as processes, systems, etc. Preferably, this should just link to a central glossary.

 List of Abbreviations

-List of abbreviations used in the document.
-Preferably just references to the central glossary.
+A list of abbreviations used in the document.
+Preferably, this should just link to a central glossary.

 1. Overall Description

-This section aims to provide information about why the new software, or a modification of the existing one, is needed.
-It also introduces the problem the software is expected to solve and describes the environment in which it will operate.
+This section provides context on why the new software (or a modification to an existing one) is needed.
+It introduces the problem the software is expected to solve and describes the environment where it will operate.

 1.1 System/Application Overview

-This section aims to put the future system in a context and to explain its origin.
-It must be clear why the system is needed and what benefits it is expected to provide.
-If this information is already present in other documents such as BRD or Solution description, it should not be duplicated here and should be reference instead.
-Outline whether it is an entirely new system, a new version of the existing one or legacy system replacement, and describe how the system fits into the overall IT architecture, including relationships to other systems, if any.
+This section places the future system into context and explains its origin.
+It must clarify why the system is needed and what benefits it will provide.
+If this information already exists in other documents like a BRD or Solution Description, it should not be duplicated here; use a reference instead.
+Outline whether it is a brand-new system, a new version of an existing one, or a legacy system replacement, and describe how it fits into the overall IT architecture, including relationships to other systems.
 This is usually best described visually, for example, using a context diagram.

 1.2 User Classes

-In the business analysis part, the analyst performs stakeholder analysis, which aims to discover all relevant parties which are affected by the change, including external companies and other third-party entities.
-In this part, the readers are interested in the actual users of the system - who will use the product and what are the typical use cases for each group.
-If there is a general company-wide catalog of stakeholders and user classes, this section should just reference it.
+In the business analysis phase, the analyst performs a stakeholder analysis to discover all parties affected by the change, including external companies and third-party entities.
+In this section, readers are interested in the actual users of the system—who will use the product and what the typical use cases are for each group.
+If a company-wide catalog of stakeholders and user classes already exists, this section should simply reference it.

 1.3 Operating Environment